This post may contain affiliate links. Please read our disclosure policy.

-It’s absolutely freezing lately and I can’t stay warm so I decided to bake up a buttery loaf of the Best Brioche.
+I love baking up fresh bread.
+Working with yeast is like some sort of kitchen wizardry but it’s really easy to do.
+So I decided to bake up a buttery loaf of the Best Brioche.
 If you’ve never had brioche, you’re in for a real treat.

 For this Brioche, there are a few basic steps you’ll need to follow to ensure a perfect loaf.
 All the steps for baking yeast breads are basically the same with only the ingredients differing slightly.

-- Dissolve the yeast in warm water 100 – 110 degrees, this process is called proofing the yeast.
-After 5 minutes, the yeast will start to bubble….if it does not the yeast may have died.
+- Proof the yeast.
+Dissolve the yeast in warm water 100 – 110 degrees.
+After 5 minutes, the yeast will start to bubble, if it doesn’t the yeast may have died either from too hot water or expired yeast.
 Dump the yeast and start over.
-Hot water will kill the yeast and your bread will not rise.
 Using a thermometer to ensure your water is the proper temperature is recommended.

-- After kneading the dough, place it in a bowl coated with cooking spray and cover with a damp towel.
+- Proof the dough.
+After kneading the dough, place it in a bowl coated with cooking spray and cover with a damp towel.
 Allow the dough to rise in a warm, draft free location (85 degrees is the ideal temperature) until doubled in size.
 (30 minutes to 2 hours)

-- Punch down the dough and return to the bowl.
-Transfer to the refrigerator for an overnight cure (this process is only for brioche, standard bread recipes would be shaped and allowed to rise before baking immediately after the second rise.)
+- Rest overnight.
+Punch down the dough and return to the bowl.
+Transfer to the refrigerator for an overnight cure (this process is only for brioche, and sometimes sourdough, standard bread recipes would be shaped and allowed to rise before baking immediately after the second rise.)

-- Remove the dough from the bowl and divide in half.
+- Second rise.
+Remove the dough from the bowl and divide in half.
 Shape into a loaf and allow to rise again.

-For starters, I always use a standard yeast…not a rapid rise…just the normal, from the jar, yeast.
-It’s never failed me, unless I kill it with water that’s a tad too hot.
-Be sure your water is like a warm bath…not too hot, not too cold…just right.
+For starters, I always use a standard yeast, not a rapid rise, just the normal, from the jar, yeast.
+It’s never failed me.

 Stand Mixer